TuringLang/docs/markdown/9_VariationalInference.md

 Here we actually see that indeed both the full ADVI and the MCMC approaches does a much better job of quantifying the uncertainty of predictions for never-before-seen samples, with full ADVI seemingly *overestimating* the variance slightly compared to MCMC.

+So now you know how to do perform VI on your Turing.jl model!
+Great isn't it?